-The Forest Fund revenue increased.
+The Forest Fund revenue increased very slightly.
 This money is set aside for possible building repairs or updates, which resulted in no expenditures, the increased revenue did not have an immediate effect on operations but purchased some security for future needs.
+Congress has not renewed this funding source and its future is very uncertain.

 The Title I, Part B and Part B Preschool funds are used in the special education department.
-The Title I and VI-B both increased while Preschool, though small, stayed the same.
-The funds in Title I and VI-B general are used to pay for Paraprofessional Aides as well as part of the pay for the Junior High English teacher to allow for two class periods for English rather than one.
+The Title I and Part B revenues both decreased while Preschool, though small, stayed the same.
+The funds in Title I and Part B general are used to pay for Paraprofessional Aides.
 As these funds increase and decrease, the payroll burden shifts to the general fund for those staff positions.

 REAP funds are federal monies to assist small, rural schools in meeting their needs.
 These funds have been used to pay for the technology coordinator to help meet the technology needs of the district.
-The revenue in this fund increased by 14.93%.
+The revenue in this fund decreased by 12.42%.

-Food Service Revenues have decreased by 16.05% mostly due to the decrease in students eating lunch.
-This is reflected also in the decrease in expenses and support from the General Fund of \$9,918.
+Food Service Revenues have increased by 11.29%.
+More students ate lunch but expenses increased further.
+This is reflected also in the increase in expenses and support from the General Fund of \$5,887.

-The revenue in the Plant Facility Fund decreased by .05%, an insignificant amount.
+The revenue in the Plant Facility Fund increased by 1.34%, an insignificant amount.
 Expenditures from this fund have remained steady while still allowing an increase in fund balance for future needs.
+This year, windows in the gym on the west side were replaced as the covered opening was leaking.
+Carpet was installed in three classrooms.